luizbgomide/sovereign/combat.md

 **On Turn** actions are brief, simple acts that require only a moment’s concentration.
 Activating certain abilities or speaking a few words might constitute an On Turn action.
 A character can take as many On Turn actions on their round as the GM finds plausible.

 **Instant actions** are special, most being provided only by certain powers or certain special actions.
 Instant actions can be performed even when it’s not your turn in the round, even after the dice have already been rolled.
-The Veteran’s Luck class ability provides one such Instant action, allowing the PC to treat a missed attack roll as an automatic hit.
-A PC can use as many Instant actions in a round as the GM finds plausible.
+The Veteran’s Luck class ability provides one such Instant action, allowing the Delver to treat a missed attack roll as an automatic hit.
+A Delver can use as many Instant actions in a round as the GM finds plausible.
 Instant actions performed at the same time are resolved simultaneously, with the GM adjudicating any ambiguities.

 ## Combat Actions